 What is a 529 College Savings Plan?

 529 college savings plans are specifically designed to save and invest money for future educational expenditures.
-Often referred to as a 529 plan, these tax-advantaged savings plans are operated by the state.
+Often referred to as a 529 plan, states and some third parties actually operate these tax-advantaged plans.
 There are actually two types of 529 plans, but this article will focus specifically on the “college savings plans.”
 (Families also have the option of using “prepaid tuition” plans.)

 Every state and the District of Columbia offers at least one 529 plan.
 Money contributed to these accounts grows federal income tax free.
-Withdrawals are also tax-free when used for qualified expenses.
+Withdrawals are also tax-free when used for qualified expenses, which can now include private K-12 education expenses.

-Since 529 plans are operated by the states, that means that the rules vary.
+Since 529 plans are operated by the states, the rules vary.
 Furthermore, some states offer more income tax benefits to plan participants than others.
-For instance, my home state of Indiana offers a 20% tax credit per household on the first $5,000 saved in 529 plans each year.
-So, if I fully fund my daughters’ 529 plans, I receive $1,000 back on my state taxes.
-Residents of many other states are not as lucky.
-You can find a detailed list of your state’s plans and benefits here.
+For instance, my home state of Indiana offers a tax deduction of up to $1,000 per student per year for 529 contributions.
+Other states offer more or less in tax benefits.
+You can find out more about those benefits here.

 Benefits of 529 Plans

-The tax benefits of 529 plans can be excellent, but that isn’t all to like.
+The tax benefits of 529 plans can be excellent, but that isn’t all there is to like.
 Here are a few more reasons to love 529 plans:

 - Tax-free growth on contributions.